sammozaffari/sammozaffari.github.io/src/content/blog/warriewood/index.md

 ![](./images/15.jpg)

 You can see how cool the cave really is from this under over angle.
-Pretty deep and almost mirroring the randomness of the roof structure
+Pretty deep and almost mirroring the randomness of the roof structure.

 ![](./images/19.jpg)